NEWS

 Companion Planting

-I came across a great website the other day and thought I’d share it with you.
-It’s called Veggie Garden Seeds.
+I came across a great website and thought I’d share it with you.
+It’s called Veggie & Flower Garden Seeds and are based near Hobart in Tassie.
 They have a great range of seeds for Australian natives, trees and grasses, tubers and bulbs, garden veggies, flowers, herbs as well as tools and books.
 Check out their website for their full range.

 Why not consider buying seeds for one of these: